Skip to content

 )

-# Step 2: Initialize the Voyager index
+# Step 2: Initialize the PLAID index

 index_folder="pylate-index",